 Missing from the 2010 playing list was Peter Faulks, who had been drafted to Fremantle, while the Frosty Miller Medallist of the previous season, Matthew Little, decided to join the Bendigo Bombers in a final attempt to get drafted.
-Brett Goodes was recruited to the Seagulls from North Ballarat, Adam Cook returned from Wodonga, Jack Frost and Steve Witkowski came from the TAC Cup while Dylan Conway joined the Club from the Western Jets.
+Brett Goodes was recruited to the Seagulls from North Ballarat, Adam Cook returned from Wodonga, Jack Frost and Steve Witkowski (Northern Knights) came from the TAC Cup while Dylan Conway joined the Club from the Western Jets.

 Gold Coast entered the AFL, meaning the competition reverted to 13 teams and bye rounds once again.

 No football was played at Williamstown in this season due to the works being undertaken at the ground with most home games relocated to Werribee, while others were played at Torquay, Keilor & Wangaratta.
 Nonetheless the season opened promisingly with five wins in the first six rounds (there was a bye in round 2) including:

 · A 51-point victory at Werribee against the ‘Bees in round one, 23.16.154 to 15.13.103;

 · An 11-point win in the first ‘home’ game of the year over Box Hill at Werribee, 16.13.109 to 14.14.98;